Utah Surety Bonds Overview

 Before making a final decision, sureties may also take other factors into account, including:

 - An applicant’s business and personal financial statements

 - An applicant’s industry experience

 As a rule, applicants who have high credit scores are offered a premium between 1%-4% of the full amount of the bond.

-Those who have a lower or bad credit score don’t receive the lowest rates, as there is more risk involved in bonding such applicants.
-Some may even be turned down by sureties who do not wish to assume such a risk.
+Those who have a lower or bad credit score are offered higher rates, as there is more risk involved in bonding such applicants.
+Such applicants are typically offered a rate between 5%-15% of the full bonding amount.

 Read more about how sureties settle on a rate and which factors influence bond cost at our Surety Bond Cost page.

 To apply for your bond choose the right bond application and follow the instructions.
 Applying takes only a few minutes for most bonds.

 Complete our online bond form to apply for your license and permit bond.
 We will soon get in touch with you to provide you with a free quote and further details.